sijanmaharjan/Galleria/Readme.md

     * This user account should be created from Admin Console of GlassFish server with role `admin`.
     * GlassFish Admin Console : `http://localhost:4848/`
     * Admin Homepage: `http://localhost:8080/web_war_exploded/galleria.admin`
+    * Logging into admin panel is little tricky, click on text 'Verify' to open login modal.

 Check [Setup Guide](Setup.md) to Run this Project